Russian warplanes, artillery widen attack, hit industry hub

 Americans point instead to other forces that are moving toward Kyiv from the northeast and are now about 20 to 30 kilometers (about 10 to 20 miles) east of the city center.

-The U.S. also says Russia has launched nearly 810 missiles into Ukraine.
+Hundreds of miles to the south of Kyiv, at Mykolaiv, shelling damaged a cancer hospital, according to the head doctor, Maksim Beznosenko.
+No one was killed.

+The United Nations says it has verified 26 attacks on medical centers, medical workers or ambulances since the invasion began, with 12 people killed.

-Meanwhile, the United Nations political chief said the international organization had received credible reports that Russian forces were using cluster bombs in populated areas.
+The U.N. political chief said Friday that the international organization had received credible reports that Russian forces were using cluster bombs in populated areas.
 The bombs scatter smaller explosives over a wide area and are prohibited in cities and towns under international law.

 Russians and Ukrainians have held multiple rounds of talks near the Belarus border, and the two countries’ foreign ministers met again Thursday with no apparent progress.
 Various third countries have also made attempts to broker a stop to the fighting.